The handlebody group is a virtual duality group: Introduction

 \begin{thmA} Let $2g -2+ b +p > 0$ and $g>0$.
 Then $\compNS(V)$ is homology equivalent to a wedge of spheres of dimension $\nu(g,b,p)$, where $\nu(g,0,0) = 2g-3$ and $\nu(g,b,p) = 2g-4+b+p$ if $b+p>0$. \end{thmA}

 \begin{rem} If $g>2$, then $\compNS$ is also simply connected, hence homotopy equivalent to a wedge of spheres.
-See \cref{rem: simple connectivity}.
-It is highly likely that $\compNS$ is always homotopic to a wedge of spheres. \end{rem}
+See \cref{prop: simple connectivity}.
+Although we believe that $\compNS$ is always homotopic to a wedge of spheres, we were unable to show this in general. \end{rem}

 \begin{thmA} Keep notation as in \cref{thm:B}.
 The dualising module of any torsion-free finite index subgroup of $\hmod(V)$ is $\widetilde H_{\nu(g,b,p)}(\compNS(V),\Z)$. \end{thmA}

 \begin{rem} The preceding theorem is correct also in the exceptional case $g=1$, $b+p=1$, if one uses the convention that the reduced homology of the empty space is $\Z$ in degree $-1$. \end{rem} \begin{rem} The appearance of the simplicial complex $\compNS$ is striking, especially in relation to Culler--Vogtmann's \emph{Outer space} \cite{cv}.
 Let us expand on this connection, assuming for simplicity that $V$ has genus $g\geq2$ and $b=p=0$.
 A disc in $V$ gives rise to a sphere in the double $M$ of $V$, which is the connected sum of $g$ copies of $S^1 \times S^2$, and $\pi_1(V)\cong\pi_1(M)\cong F_g$.
 The action of $\mcg(V)$ on $\pi_1(V)$ induces a surjective homomorphism $\hmod(V) \to \out(F_g)$.